eric-zhu-uw/Event-Roulette/README.md

 However if you uploaded the web-application to a server, this issue will not persist

 2: `Images will not appear` when you upload the dist folder onto a server <br /> <br />
-Solution: navigate into the `/src` folder and copy and paste the `/img` folder into the dist folder to fix image pathing
+Solution: navigate into the `/src` folder and copy and paste the `/img` folder into the `/dist` folder to fix image pathing

 ## Development server